rgkhabbaz-sys/everloved-v2/DEPLOY.md

 - Your app will be live at `https://your-project-name.vercel.app`.
 - Test the **Voice Session** (requires microphone permission).
 - Test the **Caregiver Profile** creation (uses local storage, so data is per-device).
+- **Install App**: Open on mobile (Safari/Chrome) and select "Add to Home Screen" to test PWA functionality.

 ## Troubleshooting